christophevg/human-parser-generator/README.md

 * spaces in rule names (left hand side) are not allowed (e.g. use dashes)
 * ignoring whitespace, removing the need for explicit whitespace description
 * definition of "extracting terminals" using regular expressions
-* introduction of "virtual" entities, which don't show up in the AST
+* introduction of implicit "virtual" entities, which don't show up in the AST (`expression` is an example)

 ### Demos